 - GSA expressed an interest in retiring the K-Specs when an accepted alternative was available

 In 2008, as a result of a new project request, the National Fire Protection Association (NFPA) began the process to develop ground ambulance standards based upon the K-Specs and NFPA 1901: Standard for Automotive Fire Apparatus.
 The result was NFPA 1917: Standard for Automotive Ambulances, which was first published in August 2012.
-A second edition, NFPA 1917 (2016) was published in August 2015; and the third edition (2019) is scheduled to be published in mid-to-late 2018.
+A second edition, NFPA 1917 (2016) was published in August 2015; and the third edition (2019) was published in 2018.

 In 2013, the Board of Directors of the Commission on Accreditation of Ambulance Services requested a Steering Committee to evaluate the impact of NFPA 1917.
 The results of that evaluation led to the establishment of a GVS Action Committee to develop ambulance standards based upon the K-Specs.
-Ground Vehicle Standards version 1.0, was published in March 2016.
+Ground Vehicle Standards V1.0, was published in 2016 and has been updated with Ground Vehicle Standards V2.0.

 Each state, most often the state EMS office, is responsible for the regulatory decision regarding which, if any, standard is adopted for licensing purposes.